Meet lady who skipped JHS to become Ghana’s youngest chartered accountant at 18

 Princess is currently in her final year at the University of Ghana but is already a chartered accountant.

-Speaking to BBC pidgin, she noted that she faced many challenges in her endeavor to become a chartered accountant, concurrently with her studies at Legon.
+Speaking to BBC pidgin, she noted that she faced many challenges in her endeavour to become a chartered accountant, concurrently with her studies at Legon.

 One of the challenges she recounted was “combining my first degree with the professional course.
 I had to learn concurrently in my academic course and my professional course and there were times when my exams clashed with my tests and quizzes from school.”